petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

    In addition to these site menus defined in the Navigation Menus application, you can click Contextual Menus to see some additional dynamic menu options.
 See [Configuring Menu Displays](https://learn.liferay.com/en/w/dxp/site-building/site-navigation/configuring-menu-displays) for more information.

-   Before this lesson, Delectable Bonsai had three pages not appearing in the menu display fragment's page hierarchy menu: Careers, Sign In, and Search.
+   Before this lesson, Clarity had three pages not appearing in the menu display fragment's page hierarchy menu: Careers, Sign In, and Search.
 That menu is no longer in use, but those pages were not explicitly added to the new navigation menu, so they continue to remain outside of the navigation.

-Next Delectable Bonsai wants to control who can access each page.
+Next Clarity's design team has requested a [re-design of the Home page](./designing-the-home-page.md), with new fragments and compositions.